Density-operator approaches to transport through interacting quantum dots: Simplifications in fourth-order perturbation theory: Diagrammatic representation and mapping between and

 This is the form of the zero frequency Laplace transform of the time-dependent factor only, as obtained from the diagram rules in \App{app:diagr_rules}, which is the most convenient starting point for our analysis.
 The energy $\delta_k$ is obtained from a diagram by making a vertical cut through the diagram between times $\tau_k$ and $\tau_{k-1}$, and then adding to / subtracting from $z$ the energies of all directed lines which hit this cut from the left / right.
 This includes the energies associated with contraction lines as well as the upper and lower part of the contour.
 Figure~\ref{deltacuts} demonstrates how this simple rule works for a specific fourth order diagram.

 A crucial point for the rest of the paper is that diagrams which differ by breaking time-ordering \emph{between the contours}, but keeping time-ordering \emph{within each contour}, only differ by the arguments of the time-dependent exponentials in \Eq{expr1}, i.e., in the $\delta_k$.
 As \App{app:diagr_rules} shows, the products of TMEs and electrode distribution functions and the overall phase factor are identical.
-The simplifications discussed below are thus independent of these factors and their precise form needs not be discussed further.
+The simplifications discussed below are thus independent of these factors and their precise form needs no further discussion.